Can I Sue for a Head or Brain Injury from a Car Accident in New York?

-Attorneys do the same thing when it comes to vehicle replacement.
+According to our Suffolk County, NY personal injury lawyer, attorneys do the same thing when it comes to vehicle replacement.
 The sudden loss of a family car is almost as devastating as a sudden personal injury.
 So, our office quickly connects victims with vehicle rental establishments.
 Normally, these providers charge nothing upfront.

 Many insurance companies promise immediate vehicle replacement.
 But the insurance company normally provides a cheap replacement.
 If a family drove a minivan, a Honda will not do.
 Attorneys replace lost vehicles with comparable vehicles.
 Therefore, a family gets the transportation it needs, instead of the transportation the insurance company is willing to pay for.